Chapter 7 Bankruptcy – The Ultimate Guide

 Pick a Menu

 One California bankruptcy exemption menu might have goodies like “protecting lots of cash and paid-off cars.”
-The other menu has in-demand delicacies like “protecting $75,000 of home equity.”
-You tell your Chapter 7 bankruptcy trustee you’d like to have both please, and can they toss in some extra wontons.
+The other menu has delicacies like “protecting $75,000 of home equity.”
+You tell your Chapter 7 bankruptcy trustee you’d like to have both please.
 They point to the sign behind the register.
-And this is how people lose their tax refund in a Chapter 7 bankruptcy when they have home equity.
+This is how people lose their tax refund in a Chapter 7 bankruptcy when they have home equity.

 This is just one example of many that comes up again and again.
 And we didn’t even get into which state’s exemptions to use if the debtor moved or is moving states.
 You’ll want to sit down and talk to a Los Angeles bankruptcy lawyer.
 If a paralegal or anyone else without a license answers your California bankruptcy exemption question, they’re practicing law without a license, and you should run away.